 Following an afternoon of wine tasting, further tease your taste buds with a savory end to the perfect day and enjoy a bespoke hospitality experience at SingleThread.
 One of the country’s most accomplished chefs, Chef Kyle Connaughton, along with farmer and wife Katina Connaughton, operate SingleThread, a 55-seat Michelin-starred fine dining restaurant in Healdsburg.
 The farm, located on five acres between the Russian River and the historic San Lorenzo Ranch, supplies vegetables, fruit, herbs, flowers, honey, eggs, and olive oil to their restaurant kitchen.
 Guests of the restaurant are treated to an 11-course tasting menu, showcasing the seasonal bounty from the couple’s farm.
 Just make sure to get reservations well in advance.

-Chalkboard is a casual, yet contemporary spot located just off the plaza in downtown Healdsburg.
+For the more casual, yet still refined dining option, try Chalkboard, a casual, yet contemporary spot located just off the plaza in downtown Healdsburg.
 Executive Chef Forest Lee Kellogg’s menu of small plates is inspired by produce from a dedicated 4.5-acre farm, paired with local wine flights and inventive cocktails.
-Chalkboard’s daily changing menu is defined by ingredients sourced from local purveyors and farms, highlighting crudos (a.k.a. raw seafood), just-picked salads, handmade pastas, roasted and grilled meats, seafood, and a selection of playful dessert offerings.
+Chalkboard’s daily changing menu is defined by ingredients sourced from local purveyors and farms, highlighting crudos (a.k.a. raw seafood), just-picked salads, handmade pastas (like the trifoglio pictured above), roasted and grilled meats, seafood, and a selection of playful dessert offerings.

-Just down Westside Road from Madrona Manor is Bacigalupi Vineyards, where four generations of winemaking has been taking place.
+Just down Westside Road is Bacigalupi Vineyards, where four generations of winemaking has been taking place.
 Bacigalupi specializes in 100% estate produced, small production wines, including several expressions of Pinot Noir, Zinfandel, and an estate sparkling wine.
 Enjoy a seated tasting on Bacigalupi’s outdoor terrace set amidst the Russian River Valley.

 Finally, top it all off with a wine and food pairing at the J Bubble Room at J Vineyards & Winery.
 This exquisite, five-course tasting menu highlights the bounty of Sonoma County, changing with each season.
 Just make sure to make a reservation early.

-Not Ready to Go Home:
+If You’re Not Ready to Go Home